 - Cornbleet, Sandra and Carter, Ronald.
 The Language of Speech and Writing.
 Routledge: London and New York, 2001 - Griffin, Gabrial.
-Research Methods for English Studies.
-Rawat.
-2019 - McLoughlin, Linda.
+Research Methods for EnglishStudies.Rawat.2019 - McLoughlin, Linda.
 The Language of Magazines.
 London and New York: Routledge, 2000(rpt 2006) - Mills, Sara.
 Discourse.
 London and New York: Routledge, 1997 - MLA Handbook for Writers of Research Papers.2021 (9th edition) - Raimes, Ann.
 Keys for Writers: A Brief Handbook.
 Houghton Mifflin, 2017 - Sanyal, Jyoti, and Sarbjit Sen. Indlish: The book for every English-speaking Indian.
 Viva Books, 2006.

 - Butcher, Judith.
 Caroline Drake and Maureen Leach.
 Butcher's Copy Editing.
 (4th edition) New Delhi: CUP, 2006. - Quirk, Randolph.
 The Use of English.
-Hyderabad: Orient Longman,1996 - Simon Eliot and W. R. Owens, A Handbook of Literary Research.
-New

-York: Routledge, 1998
+Hyderabad: Orient Longman, 1996 - Simon Eliot and W. R. Owens, A Handbook of Literary Research.
+New York: Routledge, 1998

-Case Studies/Projects and Overall performance -15% (The student shall necessarily make a presentation of Case Studies in the seminar/Workshop scheduled for the said purpose.)
+(The students shall necessarily make a presentation of Case Study in the Seminar/Workshop scheduled for the said purpose)